IBMCodeLondon/chatbot-workshop/training.md

     ![Respond with confirmation](assets/respond.png)

-# Step 3: Test Watson Conversation Service
+# Step 3: Test Watson Assistant Service

-The Watson Conversation tooling offers a testing panel to test phrases to confirm the correct intents, entities, and dialog are matched and returned.
+The Watson Assistant tooling offers a testing panel to test phrases to confirm the correct intents, entities, and dialog are matched and returned.

 1. To test the bot, **click on the Ask Watson icon** in the top-right corner of the tooling.